galaxy4public/aws-cloudformation-ami/README.md

 template could be used to specify the image ID for resources that require such an ID.

-The primary focus is to create a CentOS 7 minimal installation AMI with additional security tightening applied.
-However, once this is done the goal is to create an extensible framework so any distribution could be easily added.
+The primary focus was to create a CentOS 7 minimal installation AMI with additional security tightening applied.
+However, since then the template was enhanced to handle additional OSes via separate bootstrap scripts.

+Currently, the following OSes are supported:

+  - CentOS 7 (default target)
+  - CentOS 8

 The use case for this template is to unbind templates from the hardcoded dependency on the AMI IDs.
 It is also a useful reference for some